-Pam Helander has spent three decades in healthcare in the roles of bedside nurse, quality team member and leader, executive in hospital operations and system quality, and lean expert.
-She has worked as a coach/mentor of lean processes as well as the leader of a Value stream, transforming care and developing people.
-Her work life has been at ThedaCare, an integrated health system in Wisconsin.
-She has also served on statewide task forces and local community forums (i.e. Rotary, Leadership Fox Cities, WNA Interprofessional Education).
+Dr. Pam Helander (DNP) has spent more than three decades in healthcare in the roles of bedside nurse, quality team member and leader, and executive in the areas of hospital operations and system quality.
+She has worked as a coach/mentor of lean processes and as the leader of a value stream, transforming care and developing people.
+Much of her work life has been at ThedaCare, an integrated health system in Wisconsin.

-She is a registered nurse with a Doctorate in Nursing Practice, Executive with a Masters in Organizational Leadership and Quality and has recently started working on her Doctorate in Nursing Practice.
-Pam’s passion is for coaching others and seeing them grow as they understand how they can make a difference and see positive outcomes from their efforts.
+She is a registered nurse with a Doctorate in Nursing Practice, Executive with a Masters in Organizational Leadership and Quality and is a Certified Healthcare Professional (CPHQ).
+Pam most enjoys seeing the growth and development of others through coaching as they understand how they can make a difference and see positive outcomes from their efforts.